svetika44/cssi-prework-javascript-arrays-cssi-prework-2016/README.md

 // removedFishes is ['angel', 'clown']
 ```

-+ Define a function `removeElementFromArray` that take an array of dishes as a paramet.
++ Define a function `removeElementFromArray` that take an array of dishes as a parameter.
 The function should remove the third and fourth item from the array, and adds "Roast Chicken" to the end, using the `splice` function.
 The function should return the updated array.

 ## Iteration

-JavaScript's `forEach` function will help you to iterate through an array.
+JavaScript's `forEach` function will help you to iterate - repeat an action - through an array.
 The forEach method executes a provided function once per array element.
+T

-The first argument that this provided function needs is the variable name for currentValue.
-In Ruby, this value is typically seen inside of the double pipes (ex. `letters.each do |letter|`).
+The first argument in the example function below is the variable name for currentValue, letter.

 ```javascript
 var letters = ["z", "y", "x", "w", "v", "u", "t", "s"];